 City Breaks in Greece in Autumn

 In Athens, don’t miss the opportunity to explore the Ancient Agora, the Acropolis, Hadrian’s Library, and the Temple of Olympian Zeus.
-Anafiotika is another part of the city that should be added to your radar.
+Part of the fun of exploring the Greek capital is found in simply taking the time to get lost among its various districts.

-This hidden district escapes the eyes of most tourists.
+Few tourists are even aware of Anafiotika’s existence.
 It can be found at the end of an unsuspecting lane that veers off from Old Plaka.
 The residents of the area moved to the mainland from the island of Anafi.
 So, they designed their neighbourhood in a style reminiscent of their home.

 Autumn in Thessaloniki

-If you are very lucky and have the luxury of being able to stay in the area for a number of weeks or even a month, it makes a great base for taking day trips and exploring the wider region of Central Macedonia.
-Lake Kerkini and Serres, in particular, are great Autumn destinations amidst nature.
+If you are very lucky and have the luxury of being able to stay in the area for a number of weeks or even a month, Thessaloniki makes a great base for taking day trips and exploring the wider region of Central Macedonia.
+Lake Kerkini and Serres, in particular, are great Autumn destinations.

 Rainy Days in Greece

 Fortunately, Greece sees very little rainfall.
-There may be occasional showers in the Autumn months but the skies are quickly clear.
+There may be occasional showers in the Autumn months but they are usually brief and things clear up very quickly.

 Even if you are unfortunate enough to encounter a couple of (rare) miserable days during your Autumn city break, Athens and Thessaloniki both boast plenty of indoor activities too.